Matt Lubicky

 I’m from… Vermont

-Right now I live in… Rhode Island
+Right now I live in… California

 My favorite area of study is… studying coral conservation and how climate change affects our coastal communities